aya-othmen7/Movie-app/README.md

 - ✅ Responsive layout and smooth hover animations
 - 💡 Data loaded from a local `movies.json` file
 - 💅 Styled with plain CSS for customization
+- 🪟 View detailed movie info in a modal popup

 ---